jiahuang/d3-timeline/README.md

 ###.stack()
 Takes in no arguments.
 Toggles the stacking/unstacking of data series in the timeline.
 Needs to be true in order for icons and labels to show up properly.

+###.relativeTime()
+Takes in no arguments.
+Toggles the calculation and use of relative timestamps.
+The origin of the timeline will be set to 0 and the starting_time of the first data dictionnary in the data array will be subtracted from every subsequent timestamp.

 ###.showToday()
 Takes in no arguments.
 Toggles a vertical line showing the current Date.now() time.
 Uses showTodayFormat for the line formatting.